 NVAS Afrikadag 2018 ‘Responding to climate change in Africa’

-in collaboration with the World Wildlife Fund
+in collaboration with the World Wide Fund for Nature

 Indeed, ‘no continent will be struck as severely by the impacts of climate change as Africa’, states the United Nations Environment Program.
 Africa is often characterized as a generally poor continent with many disaster prone areas due to its geographical location.
 The increasing frequency of (natural) disasters has been taken by some as evidence of the assumed limited adaptive capacity when it comes to mediating the impacts of climate change.
 The fact that many Africans depend on (rain-fed) subsistence agriculture to survive, further exacerbates this image of a passive, disaster struck continent, that is unable to respond to climate change.
 Yet, frugal (technological) innovations, such as weather stations, are mushrooming and most of the energy produced on the continent comes from renewable sources (Panel 1: Climate change and technology).
 Also, conservationists increasingly design and apply climate-adaptation in conservation planning (Panel 4: Nature conservation).
 In addition, migration, urbanization and the growing urban youth bulge hold many promises for future responses to the effects of climate change (Panel 3: Urban sustainability and migration), while rural livelihood strategies have always already been adapted to climate variability (Panel 2: Rural communities and livelihoods).